Alien-Worlds/aw-core/README.md

 const blockNumber = parseToBigInt('1234567890');
 ```

 ## Contributing

-We encourage contributions from the community.
-If you have suggestions or features you'd like to see in the api-core package, please open an issue.
-For pull requests, ensure your changes are well documented and include tests where possible.
+We welcome contributions from the community.
+Before contributing, please read through the existing issues on this repository to prevent duplicate submissions.
+New feature requests and bug reports can be submitted as an issue.
+If you would like to contribute code, please open a pull request.

 ## License

-Alien Worlds API Core is [MIT licensed](./LICENSE).
+This project is licensed under the terms of the MIT license.
+For more information, refer to the [LICENSE](./LICENSE) file.